Your new design will be uploaded in:

 Reading is a high priority at our school.
 We want our children to develop a love of books and become life-long readers.
 In Class R we tell stories and share books several times a day and the children have daily opportunities to develop and practise their reading skills.

-The children will also bring home reading books for them to read to you.
+The children will bring home books from the library for you to read to them and reading books for them to read to you.
 These books are designed to help them practise their developing reading skills and will be carefully matched to the phonics we are learning in class.

 In order to build confidence and fluency it is really valuable if children can read the same book several times.